-- NOTE: Should the replacement goalkeeper not be ready to resume play within five minutes, see Rule 14.5.p - Case 3: Goalkeeper A1 is injured and cannot continue play.
+- Ruling 2: Once it is determined that A1 cannot continue, Team A can: - a. dress a replacement goalkeeper which shall be ready to resume play within five minutes.
+Should the replacement goalkeeper not be ready after the five minutes, play shall resume and the team may use an AGK.
+(Rule 23.3.c) - b. commence play immediately utilizing an AGK.
+(Rules 8.3.b & 23.3.c) - Case 3: Goalkeeper A1 is injured and cannot continue play.
 Team A is dressing a replacement goalkeeper to resume play.
-Prior to the expiration of the five minutes allowed for the replacement goalkeeper to dress and warm-up, Team A decides to utilize and AGK instead. - Ruling 3: Legal.
-Team A must commence play immediately with an AGK.
+Prior to the expiration of the five minutes allowed for the replacement goalkeeper to dress and warm-up, Team A decides to utilize an AGK instead. - Ruling 3: Legal.
+Team A shall commence play immediately with an AGK.
+(Rules 8.3.b & 23.3.c)